 Blake Hardwick, Marketing Manager at Greenberg & Stein, PC

-My second tip is to read the cases within the case you’re reading and summarizing.
+My second tip is to read the cases within the case you’re reading and summarize them.
 Sometimes, you might find that the underlying facts of a case don’t suit your situation, but the cited opinions can support it.
-Reading them will help you to gain more insight and information which can be applied more directly to your issue.
+Reading them will help you to gain more insight and information that can be applied more directly to your issue.